 The city-state of Singapore, connected with manmade bridges to Malaysia, is actually an island -- and not just one.
-It includes a main island and more than 60 surrounding islets.
+It includes a main island and dozens of surrounding islets.
 The mainland is 26 miles east to west and 14 miles north to south.
-In the north, it shares a border with Malaysia; in the south, islands belonging to Indonesia can be visited via a short ferry ride.
-Singapore is located just north of the equator and is sultry, tropical and humid year-round.
+In the north, it shares a border with Malaysia; in the south are the islands of Indonesia.
+Singapore is located just north of the Equator and is sultry, tropical and humid year-round.

-Singapore is one of the world's biggest banking and transportation hubs, and a popular stopover for folks traveling between Europe and Australia.
-With five million people, it's the second most densely populated country in the world.
+Singapore is a global banking and transportation hub, and a popular stopover for folks traveling between Europe and Australia.
+With more than five million inhabitants, it's one of the world's most densely populated countries.
 There are a lot of people in the streets and shopping areas and on public transportation, but it normally does not feel as crowded as large city centers in the United States.
 As a matter of fact, the modern design of the city has helped to eliminate any feeling of congestion.

 Like Hong Kong, Singapore is a city with great cultural diversity, well-developed infrastructure and a very cosmopolitan feeling.
 It's easily navigable for visitors, with most tourist attractions concentrated in three areas: Orchard Road, the colonial district and Sentosa.

 --written by Teijo Niemela